 ABOUT THE PROJECT

-Over one hundred women are working with us, and making a positive change in the area.
-The women’s’ training takes place at our arts and craft centre at Basecamp Masai Mara.
-We base our range on traditional designs with some conventional pieces and some more contemporary fusions, and all our products are handmade with a high quality finish.
+Over one hundred women are working with us and making a positive change in the area.
+The women’s’ training takes place at our arts and craft center at Basecamp Masai Mara.
+We base our range on traditional designs with some conventional pieces and some more contemporary fusions, and all our products are handmade with a high-quality finish.

 MAASAI AND THE BEADS

-The beads soon became very popular all over and for some tribes they have become a symbol of their traditions, although the small colorful beads themselves are a rather late invention.
-Before the glass beads spread to east Africa the Maasai and other tribes used seeds, shells, wood, bone and other natural materials for their ornaments.
-Nowadays the Maasai use the small colourful glass beads for their jewellery.
+The beads soon became very popular all over and for some tribes, they become a symbol of their traditions, although the small colorful beads themselves are a rather late invention.
+Before the glass beads spread to East Africa the Maasai and other tribes used seeds, shells, wood, bone and other natural materials for their ornaments.
+Nowadays the Maasai use the small colourful glass beads for their jewelry.

 The colour fields in the Maasai jewellery are rarely large and divided by contrast colours The Maasai hardly ever puts similar colours next to each other.
 A darker or brighter field must always divide the fields of colour.
 Contrasts are seen as beautiful and as a natural state.
-There must be night if there is day, peace if war, sun if rain, there’s always a opposite and when those two opposites stands next to each other then it’s in their eyes beautiful.
+There must be night if there is a day, peace if there is war, sun if there is rain, when two opposite colour stand next to each other then it’s in their eyes beautiful.